-Here are some common examples of infrastructure modernisation projects undertaken by businesses:
+Here are some common examples of infrastructure modernization projects undertaken by businesses:

-ERP Upgrades - ERP solutions let digital organisations manage purchase orders, inventories, SKUs, marketing campaigns, finances, and human resources, among other assets, by extending a centralised software platform.
+ERP Upgrades - ERP solutions let digital organizations manage purchase orders, inventories, SKUs, marketing campaigns, finances, and human resources, among other assets, by extending a centralized software platform.
 As a result, upgrading to a new ERP solution is typical as new ERP products arrive on the market that better correspond with a company's objectives.

 advantages of legacy modernization

 How Do You Create an IT Modernization Plan?